 A story about Ernest Hemingway could easily include subtitles about his books, his children, his wives, his travels, his cats…

-Wait a minute!
+Wait, what?
 Cats?
 Hemingway’s cats?

 That’s right.
 Papa had cats – and heaps of them.
 Unexpected?
 Perhaps at first.
 But when you think about it, wasn’t Hemingway a bit like a cat himself?
 Independent, self-absorbed, charming.
 He roamed around, came and went as he pleased…